getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 ### How containers differ from the hypervisor

-The excitement about containers in the recent two years becomes understandable when you think of IT infrastructure from a traditional virtualization perspective and consider the potential for even more elasticity and capability utilizing computing resources.
+The recent excitement about containers becomes understandable when you think of IT infrastructure from a traditional virtualization perspective and consider the potential for even more elasticity and capability utilizing computing resources.